ufcg-lsd/blowout/README.md

     unzip master.zip

+After that, get all projects JAR of Fogbow Manager and Blowout.
+To achieve that, maven and maven2 must be installed in client's machine with commands:

+	apt-get install maven

+	apt-get install maven2

+And then, simply use the following command in each project directory:

+	mvn -e install -Dmaven.test.skip=true

-After unpacking Blowout source code, you can add and import Blowout to your federated cloud job submitter project.
+After installation, you can add and import Blowout to your federated cloud job submitter project.

 ## Configuring Blowout
 [See](https://github.com/fogbow/arrebol/blob/master/sched.conf.example) an example of Blowout configuration file.
 The following properties show all possible Blowout configurations with a brief description of them.